Suizer98/nextjsazure/README.md

 This is a nextjs project consisting a OpenLayer Map that show beautiful windy style layer.
-The main goal of this website is to showcase complete workflow of auto deploy pipeline to Microsoft Azure platform using:
+The main goal of this website is to showcase complete workflow of auto deploy pipeline using Github Actions to Microsoft Azure platform.

-1. Github Action pipeline jobs

-2. Docker login and push image to Azure Container Registry
+Two approaches were practiced:

+1. **IaaS Approach using Azure Virtual Machines**:
+   - Deploy the application on an Azure Ubuntu Virtual Machine.
+   - Manage the entire VM, including Docker containers, ports, application dependencies.
+   - Suitable for scenarios requiring deep customisation and control over the server environment.

-3. Deploy image as web app service on Azure Web App Service, Azure Container Instance App, Azure Ubuntu VM
+2. **PaaS Approach using Azure Web App Service and Azure Container Apps**:

-4. To form connection between Azure services (Azure SQL Server)
+   - Deploy the application using Azure Web App Service for managed hosting.
+   - Utilize Azure Container Instances to deploy the Docker image from Container Registry.
+   - Simplifies deployment and management with less overhead.

 ## Tech stacks: